 The solution is not difficult.
-As a close reading of Revelation 20 will show, John is not speaking of a future earthly reign of Christ, but rather of the era of his present heavenly reign: the Church era, the time between Christ’s first and second advents.
+As a close reading of Revelation 20 will show, John is not speaking of a future earthly reign of Christ, but rather of the heavenly reign of Christ over the Church and the world.
+He is speaking symbolically of the Era of Gospel Proclamation, the lengthy season (now some 2000 years old) between the Lord’s first and second comings.

 The Structure of the Revelation

-They are: 1) The Six Seals (chapter 6, followed by a sneak preview of the World to Come in chapter 7); 2) The Seven Trumpets (chapters 8-11); 3) The Woman and the Dragon (chapters 12-14); 4) The Seven Bowls (chapters 15-16); 5) The Fall of the Dragon’s Helpers (chapters 17-19); and 6) The 1000 years (chapter 20).
+They are: (1) The Six Seals (chapter 6, followed by a sneak preview of the World to Come in chapter 7); (2) The Seven Trumpets (chapters 8-11); (3) The Woman and the Dragon (chapters 12-14); (4) The Seven Bowls (chapters 15-16); (5) The Fall of the Dragon’s Helpers (chapters 17-19); and (6) The 1000 Years (chapter 20).

-Rev. 20:1-3: The Binding of Satan for “1000” Years
+Revelation 20:1-3: The Binding of Satan for “1000” Years

 Revelation 20:4-6: The Reign of the Saints for “1000” Years